mildrenben/benmildren/src/blog-posts/2017-12-05-Symbols-in-ES6-A-Quick-Guide.md

 ### Global Symbols

-Global Symbols go against a seemingly fundamental part of the whole point of Symbols: they're not unique.
+Global Symbols seemingly go against the whole point of Symbols: they're not unique.
 But they do have a purpose.

 A Global Symbol Registry exists where you can store and access Global Symbols.
 You can use the `Symbol.for(key)` method to both create and access Global Symbols.